-Because the Company is an "emerging growth company" as defined in the United States Jumpstart Our Business Startups Act of 2012, the Company will not be required to comply with the auditor attestation requirements of the United States Sarbanes-Oxley Act of 2002 for as long as the Company remains an "emerging growth company", which may be for as long as five years following its initial registration on October 9, 2014 in the United States.
+Because the Company is an "emerging growth company" as defined in the United States Jumpstart Our Business Startups Act of 2012, the Company will not be required to comply with the auditor attestation requirements of the United States Sarbanes-Oxley Act of 2002 for as long as the Company remains an "emerging growth company.
+On March 12, 2020, the SEC adopted amendments to the "accelerated filer" and "large accelerated filer" definitions in Exchange Act Rule 12b-2.
+The amendments allow for smaller issuers that have been public for more than five years, but have not yet reached \$100 million in revenues, to continue to benefit from the JOBS Act exemption.